t3hami/world-population-facts/README.md

 # World Population Facts

 World Population Facts is about data analysis of world population.
-The data utilized in this project is international free data from World Population Prospects of United Nations.
+The data utilized in this project is freely available international data from different sources.
 The main goal is to find the hidden meaning in the population data and provide a structured data as well as some facts.
+List of things the project will cover about the world:
+* Ages
+* Gender
+* Food Consumption
+* Poverty Rate
+* Crime Rate
+* Religion
+* Any suggestions will be appriciated

 ## Getting Started